dobrik4ever/Kaufland_tele_bot/README.md

     2. Texting with the users via Telegram.
 It should:
         a.
 Send the newsletter every week
         b.
 Handle the requests from users
         c.
-Make short list out of each category with name, price and discount
+Make list out of each category with name with integrated link, price and discount
         d.
-Make long list out of each category with name, price, photo and discount
-        e.
-Have the buit-in keyboard with categories and options
+Have the buit-in keyboard with categories

 You need to know that the Parser will handle the 1st task as a separate program and it will be called only from "server.py".
 The Telegram bot should be a separate program too.